 Explore careers in mental health care

-This new video is a good resource as you consider a career in mental health care.
-It covers these topics:
+This new Canvas site “PBS Careers in Mental Health Care” is a good resource as you consider a career in mental health care.
+Don’t worry; this self-enrollment process will not enroll you in a credit-bearing IU course.
+Instead, it gives you access to information covering these topics:

 - Explore diverse career paths within the mental health care field